alxzyuzin/ChromcastImageDownloader/README.md

               This parameter defines ho many images will be downloaded while single program execution.
               Image collection very big and it takes a lot of time to download all images in one session.
 You can do it starting application several times and downloading imeges by small portions (for example 20 or 50 imeges)
               Application creates a track of dowloaded images in file retrievedimages.json so it doesn't download the same image twice.
 -  -p P       Path where to save downloaded images.
-If omitted images will be saved in directory\
+If omitted images will be saved in directory
-              where script started.
+              where script started.\
-              Path where you wat to save downloaded images.
+              Path where you want to save downloaded images.
 File retrievedimages.json will be created in the same directory
--  -v V        Verbose level.(default = 0, possible: 0, 1)\
+-  -v V        Verbose level.(default = 0, possible: 0, 1)

 Command example:\
 python imagegrabber.py -m -n 40 -p C:\Users\Username\Pictures\Chromcast -v 0